Diff: FAQ #1447

 Validating that the CDE is effectively isolated from out-of-scope systems

-The interval between segmentation tests must not exact schedule of testing ceed six months.
-Service providers should maintain documentation of the tests and the results must be available for reviewill vary for each service provider; however, all service providers will need to complete a penetration test of their segmentation controls within six months of the requirement becoming effective ? that is, between February 1, 2018 and August 1, 2018.
-Additionally, service providers will need to ensure that no more than 12 months passes between penetration tests during the transition from annual to six-monthly testing.
+The exact schedule of testing will varyinterval between segmentation tests must not exceed six months.
+Service providers should maintain documentation of the tests and the results must be available for each service provider; however, all service providers will need to complete a penetration test of their segmentation controls within six months of the requirement becoming effective ? that is, between February 1, 2018 and August 1, 2018.
+Additionally, service providers will need to ensure that no more than 12 months passes between penetration testsreview during the transition from annual to six-monthly testing.

 In summary, service providers should ensure that: